wbcmedia/wbcmedia.github.io/2026/draft.md

 # Thwarting of the Super-Prison

+- Is it SOLAR PANELS
 - The ghosts are all furious about the house being knocked down and having to share a place with hardened criminals
 - Gideon is showing Chris O'Really round.
 "Well it's not listed and nothing interesting ever happened here"
 - Old Lord Naff manages to "poltergeist" a book off the shelf in front of Chris O'Really
 - Chris is fascinated to see that Queen Hildegaard fell down the toilet here (description from the original records)
 - Chris O'Really declines permission for the Super-Prison as it's clearly of historical importance.

-(Toilet death Elvis Crazy things in WBC, song costume???)
+(Toilet death Elvis Crazy things in WBC, song, costume???)

 ---